Biasless Language Models Learn Unnaturally: How LLMs Fail to Distinguish the Possible from the Impossible: Abstract

 \section{Abstract}

-Are large language models (LLMs) sensitive to the distinction between humanly possible languages and humanly impossible languages?
-This question is taken by many to bear on whether LLMs and humans share the same innate learning biases.
-Previous work has attempted to answer it in the positive by comparing LLM learning curves on existing language datasets and on "impossible" datasets derived from them via various perturbation functions.
+Are large language models (LLMs) sensitive to the distinction between humanly possible and impossible languages?
+This question was recently used in a broader debate on whether LLMs and humans share the same innate learning biases.
+Previous work has answered it in the positive by comparing LLM learning curves on existing language datasets and on "impossible" datasets derived from them via various perturbation functions.
 Using the same methodology, we examine this claim on a wider set of languages and impossible perturbations.
-We find that in most cases, GPT-2 learns each language and its impossible counterpart equally easily, in contrast to previous claims.
-We also apply a more lenient condition by testing whether GPT-2 provides any kind of separation between the whole set of natural languages and the whole set of impossible languages.
-By considering cross-linguistic variance in various metrics computed on the perplexity curves, we show that GPT-2 provides no systematic separation between the possible and the impossible.
-Taken together, these perspectives show that LLMs do not share the human innate biases that shape linguistic typology.
+We find that in most cases, GPT-2 learns each language and its impossible counterpart equally easily, in contrast to previous findings.
+We also apply a more lenient condition by testing whether GPT-2 provides any kind of separation between the whole sets of natural vs. impossible languages, based on cross-linguistic variance in metrics derived from the learning curves.
+Taken together, these perspectives show that GPT-2 provides no systematic separation between the possible and the impossible.